-The Ronald E. McNair Post-Baccalaureate Achievement Program was established in 1989, and is a Federal TRIO Program funded at select institutions across the United States and Puerto Rico by the U.S. Department of Education.
-The McNair Program is designed to prepare eligible undergraduate students for doctoral studies through involvement in research and other scholarly activities.
-In October 2003, Southern Oregon University received a grant from the U.S. Department of Education and became one of 151 McNair Programs in the United States.
+The Ronald E. McNair Post-Baccalaureate Achievement Program was established in 1989 and is a Federal TRIO Program funded at select institutions across the United States and Puerto Rico by the U.S. Department of Education.
+In October 2003, Southern Oregon University received a grant from the U.S. Department of Education and became one of less than two hundred McNair Programs in the United States.

 "Whether or not you reach your goals in life depends entirely on